junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "I..."
 Cas throws a quick flustered look at his approaching figure, "I just thought..."

 "You just thought what, Cas?
 That we can pretend nothing bad is happening, the world is not ending?
 That as long as you keep making us burgers and washing plates, everything will just be fine, we can just be a happy normal family forever?"
 Dean feels blood pumping into his head, the veins at his temples thudding with his words.
 There might be blood in his eyes too because the world looks extra red and burning to him.
 "Just tell me, what are you thinking, by not doing anything?
 Are things just gonna fix themselves?
 Or are you thinking we'll just magic things up at the last minute, like we always do?
-'Cause you know what, I run out of ideas, we might as well just all sit around and wait for the world to end while watching some fucking TVs!"
+'Cause you know what, I run out of ideas, we might as well just all sit around and wait for the world to end while watching some fucking TV!"

 Dean can't help himself, his fingers itching at punching something.
 He marches to the kitchen sink, Cas ducks to the corner of the room.
 Dean grabs the damned plate in the sink, throwing it at the wall with all his force.
-"TELL ME!"
+"SO HELP ME!"

 The ceramic plate shatters to pieces with a loud clash.

 Cas disappears with a fluttering sound of the wings.

 Dean glances around, not seeing him.
-"Typical."
-He mumbles, feeling even shittier than before.
+"Typical," he mumbles, feeling even shittier than before.

 <br>